 Single sign-on (SSO) is when a person can use one set of credentials to log in to multiple systems, applications, or services.
 SSO has become commonplace in our everyday lives.
 You most likely have used Google or Facebook to log in to other apps.
 From a user perspective, it saves a lot of time and energy as you’re not entering multiple data fields to create an account.
 SSO allows for one less password you have to remember.

 From the workplace perspective, SSO is becoming more popular.
 Many organizations allow for their employees’ computer login to serve as the one network login to access many systems.
 Logging in to your computer while connected to the company’s network via the internet gets you automatic access to different systems.
 This is why most times you have to use a VPN (virtual private network) to access your company’s systems remotely when you’re off the network.

 It offers many benefits that both IT and HR can get behind

 First and foremost, it lessens the risk of a data breach.
 The more passwords an employee has to create, the more likely password fatigue is going to occur.
-Password fatigue refers to the overwhelming stress with managing the number of passwords a person has to remember.
+Password fatigue refers to the overwhelming stress of managing a vast number of passwords one has to remember.
 To cope, the employee results in reusing the same password, sharing passwords with others, or writing them on sticky notes at her desk.